 The best provider in New Zealand is probably Intercity, which offers good coach trips between major cities.
 As an example, they have a daily bus from Christchurch which leaves at 8.30am and stops in Ashburton, Geraldine, Tekapo, Omarama, Cromwell and Frankton.
 The latest schedules and booking options are on their website.

 Most people find themselves in Queenstown with a rental car or campervan.
-For rental cars, we are always quite happy with Thrifty, and have found we often get an upgrade with them.
-Check out their latest deals here.
+For rental cars, we are always seem to find the best prices on RentalCars.

 For campervans, we suggest using a bigger operator like Britz, since they have a base in Queenstown.